Probing the electromagnetic response of dielectric antennas by vortex electron beams: Loss probability for VEBs interacting with dielectric particles in the semi-classical approximation

-Importantly, there is a small difference between the spectra $\Gamma_+$ and $\Gamma_-$, which we plot with solid green lines in Fig.~\ref{Fig:VEB_chiral_Si}(a,b).
+Importantly, there is a small difference between the spectra $\Gamma_-$ and $\Gamma_+$, which we plot with solid green lines in Fig.~\ref{Fig:VEB_chiral_Si}(a,b).
 The dichroism in EEL emerges from the \textit{crossed} loss terms $\Gamma_{\mathrm{e},\mathbf{J}_\mathrm{m}}$ and $\Gamma_{\mathrm{m},\mathbf{J}_\mathrm{e}}$ [dashed lines in Fig.~\ref{Fig:VEB_chiral_Si}(a,b)].
-As we can observe in the energy-filtered maps of $(\Gamma_+ - \Gamma_-)$ [Fig.~\ref{Fig:VEB_chiral_Si}(f-h)], the strongest dichroic response arises for the beam close to the stacking point of the rods, where the strongest interference and the phase difference between the fields induced at each of the rods appears.
+As we can observe in the energy-filtered maps of $(\Gamma_- - \Gamma_+)$ [Fig.~\ref{Fig:VEB_chiral_Si}(f-h)], the strongest dichroic response arises for the beam close to the stacking point of the rods, where the strongest interference and the phase difference between the fields induced at each of the rods appear.
 Similar behavior was predicted in a recent work \cite{lourenco_NatPhys}.
-The dichroic VEB-EEL spectra also flip sign depending on the structure of the local phase and the nature of the induced field along the $z$ axis.
+The dichroic v-EEL spectra also flip signs depending on the spatial distribution of the local phase and the nature of the induced field along the $z$ axis.
 The sign change of the dichroic signal appears in the region between 1.4~eV and 1.6~eV, where hybridized modes with TE polarization, \textit{i.e.} coupled magnetic dipoles and higher-order modes polarized along the long axes of the rods, can be excited.
-These modes couple preferentially to the EM field of the magnetic current component, which changes its sign depending on $l$ [see Eqs.~S1].
-Hence, the sign of the dichroic signal might in this case reflect whether a particular mode preferentially couples with either the electric or the magnetic current component of the VEB.
-However, we note that the interpretation of spatially-resolved dichroic VEB-EELS in a general case can be rather involved, and requires further theoretical analysis.
+These modes couple preferentially to the EM field of the magnetic current component, which changes its sign depending on $l$ [see Eq.~\eqref{Eq:Jm}].
+Hence, the sign of the dichroic signal might, in this case, reflect whether a particular mode preferentially couples with either the electric or the magnetic current component of the VEB.
+However, we note that interpreting spatially-resolved dichroic v-EELS in a general case can be rather involved and requires further theoretical analysis.

-Although the dichroic signal is three to four orders of magnitude weaker than the overall spectra, experimental development might make it detectable \cite{Harvey}.
+Although the dichroic signal is three to four orders of magnitude weaker than the overall spectra, experimental development and involvement of high OAM might make it detectable \cite{tavabi}.
 We note that our approach assuming an infinitely focused VEB presumably underestimates the intensity of the dichroic signal.
 By taking into account an overlap of a realistic beam profile with the electromagnetic field in the structure (\textit{e.g.}, as in Refs.~\cite{Asenjo_garcia,zanfrognini2018orbital}), one might expect a higher contribution of the dichroic signal to the overall loss probability, with a qualitatively similar spatial dependence.